Types of Ceramic Treatment

 - Disadvantages:

-- Tends to be more expensive than all-ceramic due to more complex fabrication
+- Tends to be more expensive than all-ceramic due to complex manufacturing

-- The surface ceramic may chip under strong impact
+- Surface ceramic may chip under strong impact

 Hybrid Ceramic

-Hybrid ceramic is a material made by mixing ceramic and resin (dental plastic).
-It combines the beauty of ceramic with the flexibility of resin.
+Hybrid ceramic is a material that combines ceramic with resin (dental plastic).
+It combines ceramic’s beauty with resin’s flexibility.
 Recommended for those who want white teeth while keeping costs down.

 - Advantages:

-- Relatively soft, thus less likely to damage surrounding teeth
+- Relatively soft, less likely to damage surrounding teeth

 - No risk of metal allergies